Russian Speaking Jewry Collection

 The Refusenik Movement became one of the pivotal political and cultural movements of the last half of the 20th century.
 Today, significant collections relating to this history are scattered, at risk of being lost, or inaccessible because they are uncatalogued and have not been digitized.
 As a result, scholars, specialists, and researchers are lacking important sources of information, and the collective memory of Refuseniks and Soviet Jewish émigrés is being forgotten.

-The Soviet Jewry Archives will preserve the history of the Soviet Jewish experience and make it accessible to present and future generations to learn from.
+The Soviet Jewry Archives preserve this history and make it accessible to scholars, students, and the public — now and in the future.

 The cataloging and digitization of this collection was made possible by the support of Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.